MakeSchool-Tutorials/Makestagram-Swift/P15-Decorating-Post-Cell/content.md

 #One More Thing...

 The Table View Cell is looking great - but there's one last option we should tweak.
 We should turn off the _Selection_ for the Table View Cell.
 Often Table Views are used to display an overview of information and they allow the user to select a cell to receive more detailed information (such as the _Mail_ and the _Messages_ app on iOS).
 In _Makestagram_ however, we are displaying the entire information about a post directly within the cell.
-We provide some buttons for interaction, but nothing happens if a user selects and individual cell.
+We provide some buttons for interaction, but nothing happens if a user selects an individual cell.
 Except that the cell color changes to a light gray which shall indicate that the cell has been selected - in our app that is very confusing.

 > [action]
-Turn of the _Selection_ for the Table View Cell, so that cells no longer get highlighted:
+Turn off the _Selection_ for the Table View Cell, so that cells no longer get highlighted:
 ![image](cell_selection_none.png)

 #Testing it all Together